Maine fishermen gather in opposition to the push for offshore wind development

 MAINE, Maine — Dozens of Mainers met up on Bailey Island to support fisheries and to show opposition to offshore wind development as legislation signed into law this week moves the project forward.

-LD 1895 'An Act Regarding the Procurement of Energy from Offshore Wind Resources', signed by Governor Janet Mills, works to lay out a plan to develop the offshore wind project responsibly, add strong standards for workers, both on and off the water, as well as avoid disruption of important fishing grounds.
+LD 1895 "An Act Regarding the Procurement of Energy from Offshore Wind Resources," signed by Gov. Janet Mills, works to lay out a plan to develop the offshore wind project responsibly, add strong standards for workers, both on and off the water, as well as avoid disruption of important fishing grounds.

 "There's not a man or woman fisherman on the coast that agrees that offshore wind development is a good idea," NEFSA Founder Jerry Leeman said.